slacksec/golang-devops-stuff/docs/source/api.rst

 User creation
 -------------

-Creates an user in the database.
+Creates a user in the database.

 * Method: POST
 * URI: /user